gabriele-h/almapipo/README.md

 ```text
 API calls left for today: 54123
 ```
 If it does not and there is no python error message, check the logfile.
 There might be something missing and/or wrong in your configuration.

+If it does look like that, you can find the same message in the logfile.

 # `alma_rest.alma_rest`